-21st CCLC students are in need of additional programs and services to ensure continued student learning and support.
+21st CCLC students need additional programs and services to ensure continued student learning and support.
 Ongoing learning is essential to student success in preparation for the upcoming school year.
 All 21st CCLC programs shall include summer programming in their application making their program a year-round expanded learning opportunity.
 Summer learning programs shall address both the academic and the positive youth development of students as outlined in the grant focus.